olifrost/flopstarter/README.md

-# flopstarter
+# Flopstarter
-a platform for bad ideas
+A platform for bad ideas